Original content by AlexAnndra Ontra and James Ontra Enhanced by Geetesh Bajaj

 Now, can you imagine or even identify someone you know, who isn’t very different from Jane?

-So what does Jane do?
+So, what does Jane do?
 Here’s a typical workflow:

-You May Also Like: PowerPoint Is Not Word or Excel
+You May Also Like: PowerPoint is Not Word or Excel

 Now, this story of Jane may appear exaggerated.
 But that’s the whole problem: it’s not exaggerated at all!

 Far too many presentations are created exactly as described, and that’s what we call PowerPoint culture!
-Some people are not so polite: they call it “death by PowerPoint.”
+Some people are not so polite: they call it death by PowerPoint.
 And that’s not fair, because PowerPoint did nothing at all to deserve this bad name.

 You don’t blame a pencil or a pen, or even a sheet of paper for bad handwriting, so why blame PowerPoint for bad presentations?
 After all, isn’t PowerPoint also just a tool?
 OK, that is a topic we will explore another day, but you do understand now what a tangled mess our presentations weave?
 And that is the first of the three steps shown in the PowerPoint Culture illustration.
 Let us explore these three steps: